syedumerahmedcode/release-version-finder/README.md

 Run the following command
 > mvn clean install

-After executin is complete, go to .....
+After executin is complete, go to target folder and extract the generated  jar file.

+Once extracted, please go to target/{generated file}/BOOT-INF/classes and open **build-info.properties**.
+This contains the values extracted from the pom.xml.
+One possible application is in Continuous Integration where these infos can be extracted by the pipeline for subequent report generation.

 ## Contact Information